 Governments’ responses to the virus remain inconsistent and seemingly random.
 If they are really ‘following the science’, exactly which science and how reliable it is in the first place has still not been resolved.
 Many countries (including the UK) have now introduced compulsory mask-wearing in specific public places, raising wide concerns from numerous health professionals who question the basis of this decision and point out potential long-term harms both medical and psychological.
 See my statement about masks here.

-A cure-all vaccine remains elusive, with talk instead of ones that might have to be administered annually, like flu jabs, with various admitted side-effects, but as the article highlights this doesn’t do much to instil confidence; many people remain afraid of being used as guinea pigs and have said they will object to a mandatory vaccination programme.
+A guaranteed cure-all vaccine remains elusive, with talk instead of ones that might have to be administered annually, like flu jabs, with various admitted side-effects, but as the article highlights this doesn’t do much to instil confidence; many people remain afraid of being used as guinea pigs and have said they will object to a mandatory vaccination programme.
+[November 2020 further update: several vaccines are now ready to be deployed, rushed into production after mere months instead of the usual years of development, but questions remain over their safety and whether a series of ongoing shots may be required.
+People who express concerns are being blanketly labelled “anti-vaxxers,” which is often unfair and incorrect: some have goodwill towards vaccination but have understandable concerns about the health of themselves and their loved ones in case mistakes might have been made, which seems reasonable enough.]

 In other words, months on from this original article, the jury remains out on the true scale and nature of this pandemic.
 The censorship of any alternative views on it has since gone into overdrive and yet polls suggest that large numbers of people now harbour doubts about the official story – meaning that people will always reserve the right to have their own views on things no matter how much they are silenced.
 Allowing a full and proper public debate would be wiser.